Violence Prevention and Intervention

 Transform

-YWCA Greater Cincinnati's Transform program, established since 1982, is tailored for men with histories of intimate partner abuse, offering educational sessions to identify and change harmful thinking and behavior patterns.
+YWCA Greater Cincinnati's Transform program, established since 1982, is tailored for those with histories of intimate partner abuse, offering educational sessions to identify and change harmful thinking and behavior patterns.
 It operates across Hamilton and Clermont counties, welcoming participants through court orders, agency referrals, or self-referral, aiming to foster pro-social thinking and non-abusive behaviors to enhance familial relationships.

 To refer or apply for Transform services, complete and return the REFERRAL FORM with the appropriate information.